SmithsonianWorkshops/2018-06-12-nmnh/index.md

       <li>For most Windows systems (64-bit), choose the download "FileZilla_3.XX.0_win64-setup.exe" (XX will be the value of the current release).</li>
       <li>Run the installer which will require you having administrative access to your computer.</li>
       <li>If you don't have an admin account on your computer: download and unzip the files "FileZilla_3.XX.0_win64.zip".
 The .exe files in this can be run without running an installer first.</li>
+      <li>Please also install pscp, part of the <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html">PuTTY package</a>.
+If you instlaled the full PuTTY installer (.msi file), pscp will be installed too.
+If you weren't able to run the full PuTTY installer because you don't have admin rights, make sure to also download pscp.exe.
       </ol>
       </p>
     </div>